THE SPARK – A HISTORY OF THE FUND

 It was decided that the most efficient way to proceed would be for our Slocan Valley Legacy Fund to be an affiliate within the Osprey Community Foundation.
 As a Charitable Foundation registered with the Canada Revenue Agency, Osprey has the capacity to issue tax receipts, handle bookkeeping, and provide the scrupulous fiduciary oversight required of foundations by the federal government.

 To promote giving to the Slocan Valley Legacy Fund and advise on grants to community groups, a provincially registered Society was incorporated in 2011: the Slocan Valley Community Legacy Society.
 A set of first directors stepped forward — Deb Corbett (Winlaw), Heather Burns (Slocan), Craig Stowell (Winlaw), Wendy Harlock (Silverton) and Lorna Visser (Hills) — to set out the purposes, bylaws and terms of reference for the Society.

 Heritage Credit Union in Slocan Park stepped in with funds for Society operations and the directors began the work of outreach and community engagement by hosting community presentations.

 In April of 2012 the first Annual General Meeting of the Society was held and nine directors were elected.
-They have been working diligently on fundraising and outreach, establishing committees, and setting up terms of reference for awarding grants starting in 2013.
+Since that time, the directors have been working diligently on fundraising and outreach, establishing committees, and setting up terms of reference for awarding grants starting in 2013.